-- a.
-Development in Major Activity Centres should be designed to: - i. achieve a minimum height of two storeys; - ii. incorporate mixed-use development of various building scale; - iii. explore non-market housing opportunities; - iv. locate residential uses on lower-activity streets; - v. provide safe, direct and convenient pedestrian circulation within the site; - vi. adapt to the natural topography of the surrounding area; and, - vii. provide high-quality, durable exterior finishing materials. - b.
-Loading and servicing areas should be located at the rear of buildings and screened from public streets and higher activity private streets. - c.
-Large format retail and commercial buildings should be designed to include detail and articulation to create a distinct street wall. - d.
+- The policies in this section do not apply to areas identified as Regional Campus on Map 3: Urban Form. - b.
+Development in Major Activity Centres should be designed to: - i. achieve a minimum height of two storeys; - ii. incorporate mixed-use development of various building scale; - iii. explore non-market housing opportunities; - iv. locate residential uses on lower-activity streets; - v. provide safe, direct, and convenient pedestrian circulation within the site; - vi. adapt to the natural topography of the surrounding area; and, - vii. provide high-quality, durable exterior finishing materials. - c.
+Loading and servicing areas should be located at the rear of buildings and screened from public streets and higher activity private streets. - d.
+Large format retail and commercial buildings should be designed to include detail and articulation to create a distinct street wall. - e.
 Where publicly-accessible private open space is provided, retail displays and outdoor patio spaces are encouraged to mix the interaction between private and publicly-accessible private spaces.